 If the digital pen includes optical character recognition software to convert your handwriting to text, the conversion should be reasonably accurate.
 Most pens are bundled with MyScript Notes in addition to their desktop software.
 Some programs, like MyScript, include language recognition features that recognize dozens of languages.

 Each pen has some form of internal hard drive that stores digital pages until you upload the pages to a computer.
-Storage capacity varies from 50 digital pages to hundreds.
+Storage capacity varies from 50 digital pages to thousands.
 The best digital pens track memory in hours because of the recorded audio.

 Ease of Use

-Adding technology to a pen inherently makes it more complicated to use.
-So the value a digital pen adds to your notes or sketches must outweigh any complications that come with the added technology.
+Adding technology to a pen inherently makes it more complicated to use, so the value a digital pen adds to your notes or sketches must outweigh any complications that come with the added technology.

 You don't want a pen that makes you feel like you're required to re-learn skills you mastered in the early years of elementary school or a pen that requires extensive training to operate effectively.